-What is our skin made up of?
+What's our skin made of?

-Our skin consists of three layers…
+Our skin is made up of three layers…

 The dermis (second layer).
 The dermis is thicker than the epidermis and contains all oil and sweat glands, hair follicles, connective tissues, nerve endings, and lymph vessels.
 Full of elastin and collagen, the dermis also helps to support skin strength and elasticity.